ParoQuant: Pairwise Rotation Quantization for Efficient Reasoning LLM Inference: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of tasks.
+Large language models (LLMs) have demonstrated remarkable capabilities across a wide range of tasks.
 However, their massive size and large memory footprint not only incur substantial inference costs but also hinder on-device deployment.
-To address this, weight-only post-training quantization (PTQ) converts model weights to lower-bit-width representations (\eg, INT4), reducing the memory footprint during inference and thus improving throughput in memory-bound autoregressive decoding.
+To accelerate edge deployments, weight-only post-training quantization (PTQ) converts model weights to lower-bit-width representations (\eg, INT4), reducing the memory footprint during inference and thus increasing throughput in memory-bound autoregressive decoding.
+To accelerate inference in large-batch LLM serving, activations can also be quantized to enable matrix multiplications in lower bitwidths, further reducing computational costs.

 Nevertheless, both activations and weights in LLMs possess many outliers~\citep{dettmers2022llm, xiao2023smoothquant, lin2024awq}, making it challenging to preserve the original precision under low-bit quantization.
-Most existing PTQ methods~\citep{frantar2022gptq, lin2024awq, wei2023outlier, shao2023omniquant, lee2024owq, ashkboos2024quarot, chen2024efficientqat, tseng2024quip, tseng2024qtip} try to mitigate the impact of outliers, yet they either incur large quantization errors due to suboptimal outlier elimination or introduce significant overhead from arithmetic-intensive computation.
-For example, AWQ~\citep{lin2024awq}, a widely adopted and fast quantization method, causes a \textbf{2.8\% accuracy drop} of 4-bit quantized Qwen3-4B~\citep{yang2025qwen3} on MMLU-Pro~\citep{wang2024mmlu}.
+Most existing PTQ methods~\citep{frantar2022gptq, lin2024awq, wei2023outlier, shao2023omniquant, lee2024owq, ashkboos2024quarot, chen2024efficientqat, liu2024spinquant, tseng2024qtip, sun2025flatquant} try to mitigate the impact of outliers, yet they either incur large quantization errors due to suboptimal outlier elimination or introduce significant overhead from arithmetic-intensive computation.
+For example, in weight-only quantization, AWQ~\citep{lin2024awq}, a widely adopted and fast quantization method, causes a \textbf{2.8\% accuracy drop} of 4-bit quantized Qwen3-4B~\citep{yang2025qwen3} on MMLU-Pro~\citep{wang2024mmlu}.
 In contrast, QTIP~\citep{tseng2024qtip}, which achieves state-of-the-art quantization accuracy, is about \textbf{30\% slower} than AWQ because of the extra overhead introduced to mitigate outliers.